Maritime and Remote Connectivity

 Connectivity at Sea Is a Different Problem

 Most off-the-shelf networking equipment was not designed for this environment.
 It assumes stable power, climate-controlled rooms and a single upstream connection.
-Maritime and remote operations need something built for harsh conditions, variable links and zero on-site IT support.
+Maritime and remote operations need kit built for harsh conditions, variable links and zero on-site IT support.

 Common Connectivity Challenges